touchgadget/switch_onehand/README.md

 * Adafruit Feather RP2040 with USB Type A Host
 * Logitech Extreme 3D Pro flight joystick

+## Easy Install

+This is the best option if you do not want to change the code.

+Put Adafruit board in UF2 bootloader mode. https://learn.adafruit.com/adafruit-feather-rp2040-with-usb-type-a-host/pinouts#buttons-and-rst-pin-3143253

+Drag and drop switch_onehand.ino.adafruit_feather_usb_host.uf2 on to the USB drive named RPI-RP2.
+Wait a few seconds for the board to finish flashing the code.
+The board is ready to be used with a Nintendo Switch and Logitech joystick.

 ## Dependencies

 Install the following libraries using the IDE Library manager.